A Caring Organisation

 Inside that legal container, we’ve evolved a bunch of processes.
 I’m not going to name all of them in this article, but I can leave some hints: rhythm, noticing, talking, listening, supporting, improvising, acknowledgement, visibility, perspective taking, turn taking, praising, reflecting, manaakitanga, kaitiakitanga, creating space, holding space, sharing power, ritual making…

 It’s hard to put this stuff in words because so much of it emerges from an oral culture, as opposed to a literate culture.
 Capturing it in a shareable form is one of our big challenges at the moment.
-There’s a few scratchings on this wiki that might help.
+There’s a few scratchings in this handbook that might help.

 I think there are a couple of simple important things though that might be useful: